top of page

 As humans, we are both domesticated and wild

 Psychotherapy as we know it has become very good at the domesticated: boundaries, objectivity, assessment, control, talking, thinking.
-All useful tools for therapists and ones which we are taught on training courses and can read about in countless books.
+All useful tools for therapists and ones which we are taught on training courses (and that we teach at Homa) and can read about in countless books.

 What about the wild parts of ourselves?